pburskey/aws_lambda_play/README.md

-# guid
+# PropertyConfiguration

-Creates and deploys a "Hello World" AWS Lambda function, implemented in Java.
+Creates and deploys an AWS Lambda function, implemented in Java.

 ## Prerequisites